IIEleven11/StyleTTS2FineTune/README.md

 ### Data Preparation

 1. Change directory to where you have unpacked StyleTTSFineTune (You should see the makeDataset folder)
-2. To make base directories you can run segmenter script.
+3. To make base directories you can run segmenter script.
 It will create the folders.

    1. run python srtsegmenter.py
-3. Add WAV audio file/s to the audio directory (remove special characters, brackets, parenthesis to prevent issues)
+4. Add WAV audio file/s to the audio directory (remove special characters, brackets, parenthesis to prevent issues)
+5. **** This step isnt mandatory **** for the training process.
+You can run whisperx and segmentation without adding silence.
+If you do want to add silence then silencebuffer.py within the tools folder will go over your audio file, find the silent portions between sentences/breaks in speech, and add a specific length of silence to them.
+This could in theory provide a more accurate cut during the segmentation process.
+You MUST adjust the parameters within the script to fit your data.
-4. Run the following command to generate srt files for all files in the audio folder:
+6. Run the following command to generate srt files for all files in the audio folder:

    - Linux - for i in ../audio/*.wav; do whisperx "$i" --model large-v2 --align_model WAV2VEC2_ASR_LARGE_LV60K_960H; done
    - Windows - in a powershell terminal copy and paste the following after verifying path to audio folder: